 Delivery can be scheduled for delivery up to a year in advance.
 Schedule it to arrive the day after your Prime membership expires.
 In my example, the membership expires on January 22, 2015, so I've set the gift membership to be delivered on January 23, 2015.

-If you have any Amazon gift cards languishing about, you can certainly use them up here, but I'd rather put it on a rewards card to get some points or miles out of it.
-My personal favorite is the American Express Starwood Preferred Guest Credit Card, which allows point transfers to most major airlines and a 5,000 point bonus on transfers of 20,000 points or more.
+If you have any Amazon gift cards languishing about, you can certainly use them up here, but I'd rather put it on a rewards credit card to get some points or miles out of it.

-The Amazon Prime account I tested this on will now get Prime benefits at the $79 rate through January 23, 2016.
+The Amazon Prime account I tested this on will now get Prime benefits at the old $79 rate through January 23, 2016, and I'll be doing it again on Friday to lock in the $67 rate through 2017.
 Not too bad for 5 minutes of work!